amishraj/Receipt-Processor/README.md

 ## How to Run Locally

-Make sure you have Docker installed and running
+Make sure you have Docker installed and running.
 Clone the Repository and run the following commands from within the directory

 Next, pull the node:22-alpine image